Skip to content

 Understanding why accounts get hacked helps you take the threat seriously.

 Blackmail and extortion.
 If you have private photos or conversations saved, hackers may threaten to share them unless you pay.
-Never give in to these demands — report them to Snapchat’s safety team and local law enforcement.
+Never give in.
+Report them to Snapchat’s safety team and local law enforcement.

 Spam and scam campaigns.
 Hacked accounts get added to bot networks that send crypto scams, fake giveaways, and other junk to as many people as possible before getting flagged.

 Identity fraud.
-With access to your Snapchat, hackers can impersonate you, contact your friends for money or personal information, and build enough data to target your other accounts.
+With access to your Snapchat, an attacker can impersonate you, contact your friends for money or personal information, and build enough data to target your other accounts.
+Snap’s own transparency reports state that the platform takes action against millions of accounts each half-year for spam, impersonation, and other abuse, which is proof that the abuse pipeline is industrial-scale.

 #Bottom Line

 The best defense is prevention.
 Use a unique password, enable 2FA with an authenticator app (not SMS), and never log into Snapchat through third-party apps or suspicious links.
-Spending two minutes on these settings now saves you the headache of dealing with a compromised account later.
+Two minutes on these settings now saves you the headache of dealing with a compromised account later — and keeps your recovery efforts firmly on the right side of the law.

 #FAQ